-With steady growth over the past four years, in 2018 Calgary Film attendance hit over 38,000 attendees, our second-highest attendance in the festival's nineteen-year history.
+With steady growth over the past four years, in 2019 attendance hit over 35,000 attendees, our third-highest attendance in the festival's twenty-one year history.

-In addition to the festival, we present other film events year-round, including Doc Soup Calgary, a six-month screening series of award-winning and critically acclaimed documentary films presented in conjunction with the Hot Docs International Documentary Film Festival.
-Our new year-round series is MoS Docs, a series dedicated to showcasing the year's most talked and compelling music documentaries from around the world.
-In 2018 we also hosted an Oscar-Nominated Shorts Weekend screening all the nominated shorts across a weekend in February.
+In addition to the festival, we present three film series year-round; Doc Soup, a six-month screening series of award-winning and critically acclaimed documentary films presented in conjunction with Hot Docs International Documentary Film Festival, MoS Docs, a series dedicated to showcasing the year's most talked and compelling music documentaries from around the world, and our third series introduced this year, Global Perspectives, a new contemporary world cinema series.
+We also host an Oscar-Nominated Shorts Weekend in February.

 To learn more about our most recent festival download our 2019 Festival Report.